limansky/limansky_me/posts/2016-04-30-easy-json-analyze-with-spray-json.md

 ---

-If you use [Spray](http://spray.io) or [Akka HTTP](http://akka.io) to create REST service, possible you need to work with JSON objects.
+If you use [Spray](http://spray.io) or [Akka HTTP](http://akka.io) to create a REST service, possibly you need to work with JSON objects.
 Both Spray and Akka HTTP have built-in support of [spray-json](https://github.com/spray/spray-json).

-In most cases you have fixed set of fields in your JSON API, so the proposed way to work with spray-json is to create model case classes and marshallers/unmarshallers for them:
+In most cases you have a fixed set of fields in your JSON API, so the proposed way to work with spray-json is to create model case classes and marshallers/unmarshallers for them: